 The Head of Boarding oversees the whole boarding program and reports directly to the Principal.
-The Deputy Headsof Boarding and the Year Coordinators work closely with the Heads of House (day houses), mentors and class teachers.
+The Deputy Head of Boarding and the Year Coordinators work closely with the Heads of House (day houses), mentors and class teachers.
 Within the Boarding House, our Boarding House Coordinator, House Parents and Boarding Supervisors manage the daily routines of the community and are available to answer questions when they are on duty.
 Whilst our whole team are responsible for supervising the holistic education of each child in their care, your child's Head of House is the primary contact for any issues related to the day school and their Year Coordinator for any boarding related issues.

 Boarding House Administrators provide assistance to the boarders, overseeing afternoon tea delivery, helping with laundry, clothing issues and being attentive pastoral care providers.
-Residential supervisors and Boarding supervisors provide friendly support and leadership, while senior students are considered like older siblings.
+Residential Supervisors and Boarding Supervisors provide friendly support and leadership.